Solar powered generator

 If you go away on holiday for a week, without a regulator, your batteries would be cooked when you got back; a vital piece of the equipment.

-Your car has one too to protect the battery from being overcharged by the alternator.
+Your car also has one to protect the battery from being overcharged by the alternator.

-In fact, rather than going to a 100A maximum power point tracking device, the advice I've received is to install two separate 60 amp MPPTs.
-Since adding the west facing solar panels, that's what I've done; the latter has been less effective than I'd hoped.
+In fact rather than going to a 100A maximum power point tracking device, the advice I've received is to install two separate 60 amp MPPTs.
+Since adding the west facing solar panels, that is what I have done.

 Another reason is that clouds cause a solar lens effect which can temporarily increase the amps by as much as 50%.